hywel/hywel.github.io/_posts/blog/2016-01-04-Code-Blocks.md

 servr::jekyll(command="bundle exec jekyll build")
 {% endhighlight %}

-Note: That I need to use this command rather than the default `command="jekyll build"` as there seems to be some problems finding the ruby gems in `\usr\bin\` on OS X *El Capitan*.
+Note: That I need to use this command rather than the default `command="jekyll build"` as there seems to be some problems finding the ruby gems in `/usr/bin/` on OS X *El Capitan* (they are installed in `/usr/local/bin`).
 This has been detailed elsewhere and once I settle on a stable implementation I will write about the steps.
 A related problem is that I can't use the autoregeneration feature `--watch` using the `servr::jekyll` function.

 If needed the site can be compiled without serving using the following syntax:.